What Grade Do I Need Calculator — Free Instant Results

 What to Do When You Can’t Reach Your Target Grade

-4. Look into incomplete grades.
-If personal circumstances affected your performance, some schools allow an Incomplete grade that gives you extra time to finish coursework in the following semester.
+5. Explore incomplete grades.
+If personal circumstances have affected your performance, your professor may allow you to take an Incomplete and finish remaining work the following semester.

 How Remaining Assignments Affect Your Final Grade